pyeventsourcing/eventsourcing/docs/topics/process.rst

 System of processes
 ~~~~~~~~~~~~~~~~~~~

-A system can now be defined as processes that follow each other, with sequences
+The system can now be defined as a network of processes that follow each other.
-of process application classes.

 The library's ``System`` class can be constructed with sequences of
 process classes, that show which process follows which other process